 6. Great Sandy National Park

-7. Cradle Mountain-Lake St Clair National Park
+7. Cradle Mountain–Lake St. Clair National Park

-An absolute must if you visit Tasmania and enjoy nature walks with a view is Cradle Mountain-Lake St Clair National Park.
+An absolute must if you visit Tasmania and enjoy nature walks with a view is Cradle Mountain–Lake St. Clair National Park.
 Situated at the northern edge of the Central Highlands and undoubtedly one of the top 10 national parks in Australia, Cradle Mountain is known for its distinctive mountain peak and the ease with which you can visit.
-Most visitors start with the Dove Lake circuit walk, as it’s an easy walk that features great views of the mountain and takes you through various environments along the way.
-There are other trails in the area as well, including the challenging Cradle Summit track which takes you right to the top.
-Elsewhere in the national park there are waterfalls such as the Pencil Pine Falls, as well as the chance to spot cuddly wombats on the Enchanted Walk.
+Most visitors start with the Dove Lake circuit walk, an easy walk that features great views of the mountain and takes you through various environments along the way.
+There are other trails in the area as well, including the challenging Cradle Summit track that takes you right to the top.
+Elsewhere in the national park, there are waterfalls such as the Pencil Pine Falls, as well as the chance to spot cuddly wombats on the Enchanted Walk.